 This week, a lot of attention will be paid to the topic of sleep.
 The National Sleep Foundation just released its annual study on March 8, 2010 and Daylight Saving Time begins on March 14, 2010.
 While sleep disorders and their consequences are on the rise, many people could benefit from making a few changes to their bedrooms.

 Firstly, your mattress.
 Is it time for an upgrade?
-You should be changing your mattress every few years to ensure you have full comfort and support.
+Do you think it’s time you checked out the all-important study by mattressinquirer.com on which memory foam mattress is the best?
+For your information, you should be changing your mattress every few years to ensure you have full comfort and support.
 Why not try something different from your single mattress?
-How about a luxury mattress built specifically to alleviate back pain?
+How about a luxury twin mattress?
 There are so many types you can choose from, it just takes time to find one that is perfect for you.
 It’s important to look around and compare different mattress models in order to ensure you buy the best one.
 If your searching for a great deal why not visit the Bear Mattress deals here.

 Start by eliminating clutter and allergens.
 Clutter* and allergens**, like dust, contribute to stress.